lanwuwei/Twitter-URL-Corpus/README.md

 4. After discarding n==3, we can get 42200 for training and 9324 for testing.

 ## License
 It is released for non-commercial use under the CC BY-NC-SA 3.0 license.
+Use of the data must abide by the Twitter Terms of Service and Developer Policy.